Owhorode/NYSC-Attendance-Tool/README.md

 ## About the Project

 This portal replaces paper-based CDS (Community Development Service) attendance sheets with a real-time, GPS-verified digital system.
-It was originally built for **NYSC Lagos Island LGA** but is structured to be forked and deployed for **any LGA across Nigeria** by simply updating the `.env` file.
+It was originally built for **NYSC Lagos Island LGA** but is structured to be forked and deployed for **any LGA across Nigeria** by simply updating the `.env` file and some parts of the code.

 ### The Problem It Solves